James Clark Bunten (engineer)

+Biography

-James Clark Bunten was the son of Mr. Robert Bunten, a merchant of Glasgow, and was born in 1838.
+James Clark Bunten was born on 23 January 1838, the son of Mr. Robert Bunten, a merchant of Glasgow, and his wife Agnes, née Clark.
 He served an apprenticeship at the Anderston Foundry in Glasgow, and went on to become a partner and the manager of the foundry.

+He married Jessie Maclure on 1 June 1865, and they had one daughter.

 The works at Anderston were extended under his management, and a large foundry and machine shop was also established at Middlesbrough, in north-eastern England.
-The Anderston Foundry was heavily involved in the manufacture of railway equipment, and, in May 1881, Bunten was appointed a director of the Caledonian Railway, one of Scotland's principal railway companies.
+The Anderston Foundry was heavily involved in the manufacture of railway equipment, and, on 10 May 1881, Bunten was appointed a director of the Caledonian Railway, one of Scotland's principal railway companies.
 In 1897 he was appointed chairman of that company, a role he retained until 1901.
 Besides his roles with the Anderton Foundry and the Caledonian Railway, he was also a director of the Bank of Scotland and Director of the Bank of Scotland and a member of the Scottish Board of the Liverpool and London Globe Insurance Company.

 James Clark Bunten died, aged 63, on 9 July 1901, at Richmond in Surrey.